- 🥇

 Safety is also layered:

-If the main thing you care about is “Is this safe or legal where I live?” that deserves its own dedicated page.
+If the main thing you care about is “Is this safe or legal where I live?” that deserves its own page.
 For now, the safe beginner rule is simple: verify access, rules, and fees directly with the platform before funding an account or wallet.

 Pick the next page based on your intent: